 - · Setting up an IRA

 - · Contributing to an IRA

 - · Transferring money or property to and from an IRA

 - · Handling an inherited IRA

-- · Receiving distributions from an IRA
+- Receiving distributions from an IRA

 - · Taking a credit for contributions to an IRA

-It also explains the penalties and additional taxes that apply when the rules are not followed.
-To assist you in complying with the tax rules for IRAs, this publication contains worksheets, sample forms and tables, which can be found throughout the publication and in the appendices at the back of the publication.
+It also explains the penalties and additional taxes that apply whethe rules are not followed.
+To assist you in complying with the tarules for IRAs, this publication contains worksheets, sample for and tables, which can be found throughout the publication and if the appendices at the back of the publication.

-IRS Publication 560 - Retirement Plans for Small Business (SEP, SIMPLE and Qualified Plans) - This publication discusses retirement plans employers can set up and maintain for themselves and their employees.
+IRS Publication 560 - Retirement Plans for Small Business (SEP, SIMPLE and Qualified Plans) - This publication discusse retirement plans employers can set up and maintain for themselves and their employees.